-I am a software engineer at Google in Sunnyvale, CA. I work on capacity planning for all GCP products, by building systems and services that utilize optimization and forecasting models.
+I am a software engineer at Google developing optimization products and services in Optimization AI.
+I was previously doing capacity planning for all GCP products, by building systems and services that utilize optimization and forecasting models.

 I received my Ph.D. from the Operations Research Center at MIT in 2019, advised by Dimitris Bertsimas.
 My thesis was on advances in data-driven models for transportation, and I collaborated with Julia Yan on the optimization of large-scale public transit networks.